shirinovdoniyor/shirinovdoniyor/README.md

-# Hi 👋, I'm Dilshodbek
+# Hi 👋, I'm Doniyorbek

 > *"The only sin is to make a choice without knowing you are making one."*
 >